monkseal/minesweeper-react-redux/README.md

 ## Running locally

-You will need a locally JavaScript environment with yarn/npm setup.
+You will need a local JavaScript development environment set up with yarn and npm.
 After cloning this repo, in the project directory, you can run:

 ### `yarn start`